JonSchapiro/DesignPatterns/README.md

 ## Decorator Pattern
 - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+## Factory Pattern
+- A creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.